 This guide is from WebsiteByTonight.
-We create professional websites collaboratively over screenshare + launch them in a matter of hours - for $749 flat.
-Primarily for solo entrepreneurs / independent consultants.
+We create professional websites collaboratively over screenshare + launch them in a matter of hours - starting at $899 flat.
+We build many sites for solo entrepreneurs / independent consultants.

 This guide is specifically for freelancers/solo entrepreneurs/one-person businesses.